losrobbos/d04-b-snippets/3-react/README.md

 ### Component

-A reusable "lego" piece in your website, e.g. a header, including its javascript logic
+A reusable "lego" piece in your website, e.g. a header, including its layout, style and javascript logic

 ### JSX